mchung/the_forge_handbook/spec_guide/spec_guide.md

 ####*At Glassbreakers we value a well tested app and take pride in our test suite.*####

 ####Coverage####
 Glassbreakers is a fast moving company that pushes code up frequently as we build out new features.
 The development team relies on a well tested app to have the confidence to push code to production without causing errors and/or negatively affecting a user's experience.
+We keep a close eye on Code Climate, which we use to monitor our testing coverage, and as of Sept 15th the Glassbreakers app has 97% coverage.

-####Balance####
+####Balancing Act####
 Although it would be nice to have every edge case covered in our specs, our test suite should be there as a tool to help us write code productively and confidently and should not inhibit us from getting features out.
+It is easy to just throw on a bunch of tests push the test coverage up but don't actually test what matters most.
+Here at Glassbreakers we put thought into what matters most with our app and make sure out specs match accordingly.
+We also don't want to waste time writing specs that don't help and get out less features to improve the product.
+We use tools like Google Analytics to know the features/pages that Glassbreakers use most and place the highest priority there.

   When deciding what to cover in your specs consider the following:
   - Black box, test what goes in and assert what comes out.
 Don't test private methods.